MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-appdynamics-java-agent-monitor.md

         --is-public true
     ```

-1. Create a deployment with the AppDynamics agent using environment variables.
+1. Create a deployment with the AppDynamics Agent using environment variables.

     ```azurecli
     az spring-cloud app deploy \